anOsuPlayer/Moona/GUIDE.md

 > NOTE: to have a better understanding of all the methods I'll refer to throughout this explanation, I suggest you to check the [Process Interface](https://github.com/anOsuPlayer/Moona/wiki/Process) or the [Moona Class](https://github.com/anOsuPlayer/Moona/wiki/Moona) wiki pages.

 ### Starting
 In order to set up a process correctly, you first need to *start it*.
 After instantiating a certain process *P* you'll have some routes to choose between:
 * Using the *.Start(Process p) method*: invoking the Moona.Start(*P*) method you'll have succesfully started you process and thus its execution will begin on a separated thread.
 * Using the *.Initiate(Process p) method*: slightly different from the last one, this will start the process exactly like the .Start() method would, except for the fact that *it would not invoke the .initialize() method from the process*.

+The substantial difference between these two methods is the *invocation of the .initialize() method*.
+In order to achieve a satisfying flexibility with how processes are handled, I planned out this kind of methods in order to give the user more possibilities to manipulate them.

 When starting a process, keep in mind those things:
 * Once started, the process *will be tagged as RUNNING*.